 The high contrast attribute of Kalender provided me with a more flexible space for expressing myself in terms of diacritical marks, that is why Kalender Blok’s experimental diacritical marks are different from Senkron’s.

 While designing both fonts, I did not want to push the limits of familiarity in diacritical marks.
 I aimed to make the designs as simple as possible, considering the reader’s reading habits.
 Of course, many different designs could also be applied, but font designers design words and phrases, not letters.
 What we present to the reader in almost every font we design is not new shapes for letters but a fresh text texture and rhythm.
 If I had not taken reading habits into consideration in my diacritical mark designs, that would have caused my typefaces to evolve into a more “experimental” format.
-Because of that, I would have also had to interfere with the texture of the font to ensure harmony between the letters.
 However, my aim in these designs was for them to be used in formal mediums like newspapers, therefore I aimed for a neutral texture that would not look unfamiliar.
 To further improve the designs of diacritical marks typographically, I believe that the reader should be eased into these new approaches.

 When the letter Ö does not remind the reader of the letter O or the letter Á does not remind of the letter A, we will have made progress with diacritical marks.
 But if studies on diacritical marks continue at this rate, I do not know how many millennia are required to reach this level.